edgelesssys/marblerun/docs/docs/workflows/define-manifest.md

 `UpdateThreshold` specifies the number of acknowledgments required for a [multi-party manifest update](./update-manifest.md#full-update).
 If not set, or set to zero, all users with roles that have the `UpdateManifest` action need to acknowledge the update.
 The user submitting the update implicitly acknowledges it as well, meaning an `UpdateThreshold` of `1` requires no further acknowledgements from other users.

+`RecoveryThreshold` specifies the number of recovery secrets required for [multi-party recovery](../features/recovery.md#multi-party-recovery).
+If set, must be at least `2` and at most the number of defined recovery keys.
+If not set, or set to zero, all recovery keys defined in the manifest are required for recovery.

 `FeatureGates` allows you to opt-in to additional features that may be useful for certain use cases.
 The following features are available: